 top of page

-Introducing Bond Line™ by King Klinker
+Unlocking the Beauty of Thin Brick: Introducing Bond Line™ by King Klinker

 Working with thin brick in Imperial size demands a thoughtful approach.
 The elongated format is expressive, refined, and inherently unique.
 No two thin bricks are identical, and the beauty of this format emerges when each piece’s individual character contributes to a cohesive whole.

-But achieving a natural, intentional “wild bond” look can be challenging.
+However, achieving a natural, intentional “wild bond” look can be challenging.
 Without guidance, patterns may repeat unintentionally, distracting from the intended design.
 That’s why we developed Bond Line™ by King Klinker—a clear, repeatable pattern that brings structure to natural randomness.

 Why Imperial Size Needs a Thoughtful Approach